brbsix/pygmentize-addons/README.md

 # pygmentize-addons

 `pygmentize-addons` consists of two scripts to make use of Pygment's handy pygmentize program.
-The scripts are used for rapid inspection of syntax highlighted source code. `pygshit` is for use from the terminal and `pygsparkle` is used for GUI use.
+The scripts are used for rapid inspection of syntax highlighted source code. `pygshit` is for terminal use and `pygsparkle` is for GUI use.

 Installation
 ------------

-To install on Linux systems:
+To install on Linux:

     sudo install pygshit pygsparkle /usr/local/bin
     sudo install -m 0644 pyg-completion /etc/bash_completion.d/pyg